-When Chukwuemeka Ikpeazu, Sr., M.D., Ph.D., M.B.A., heard that Grenada’s major hospital was out of masks, gloves, and other vital supplies during the COVID-19 Delta surge last fall, he sprang into action.
+When Chukwuemeka Ikpeazu, Sr., M.D., Ph.D., M.B.A., heard last fall during the COVID-19 Delta surge that Grenada’s major hospital was overwhelmed with cases and running out of masks, gloves, and other vital supplies, he sprang into action.

 Javier Milian, assistant vice president, oncology satellite operations and recruitment, happened to be at Plantation when the call for help came in.
 “At Sylvester, we could certainly relate to the challenges of caring for the most vulnerable patient populations during times of COVID peaks.
 Without adequate supplies, these health care workers and their patients were at great risk,” said Milian.

 Milian contacted Vincent Torres, emergency management director for UHealth and the Miller School of Medicine, and Barth Green, M.D., professor and executive dean for global health and community service at UHealth, notifying them that Sylvester was working with contacts in Grenada and that the entire country had dangerously low stores of medical equipment, surgical supplies, and basic personal protective equipment.